stackimpact/stackimpact-python/README.rst

 production and development environments.
 It gives developers continuous and historical code-level view of application performance that is essential for locating CPU, memory allocation and I/O hot spots as well as latency bottlenecks.
-Included runtime metric and error monitoring complements profiles for extensive performance analysis.
+Included runtime metrics and error monitoring complement profiles for extensive performance analysis.
 Learn more at `stackimpact.com <https://stackimpact.com/>`__.

 .. figure:: https://stackimpact.com/img/readme/hotspots-cpu-1.4-python.png